rvm-sh/rvm/README.md

 2. Settings for path is put in `.profile`.
 In some terminals and distros, this may not work.
 For now, you can choose to source the `.profile` from your terminal's specific settings.

 ## Why?
 - Why another tool - yes, I am aware of [this](https://xkcd.com/927/).
 Just wanted one that works with my mental model.
 Hopefully you will find it useful too
 - Why not in Shell:
  - originally built in shell but I got tired of trying to shoehorn it in shell and decided to write in another language
  - almost everything i need is available in a module
  - can't be bothered trying to write/match posix, bash, zsh, etc
-- Why Rust - ~~just the language I'm trying to master.~~ Just had to choose one.
+- Why Rust - just had to choose one.
 Note, the "R" in rvm is for runtime rather than rust
 - Why only 4 languages - these are the only languages I use.
 Goal is to add more if I start using other languages
 - Why only Linux - currently I only use Linux and I'd like to support the ecosystem
-- Why pnpm/yarn - wanted an easy way to install and use these package managers instead of npm (npm is default in node)